 Bewildering Stories biography

 Patricia Worth is an Australian literary translator.
-She has translated George Sand’s 1842 novel, Spiridion (2015) and Jean Lorrain’s fin-de-siècle collection, Stories to Read by Candlelight (2019).
-In 2017 and 2018 two bilingual books of New Caledonian stories, as well as Eugène-Melchior de Vogüé’s small 1884 collection, Histoires d’hiver (Winter Tales).
-Other translated stories have appeared in journals in Australia, New Caledonia and the U.S.
+She has translated George Sand’s 1842 novel, Spiridion (2015), two bilingual books of New Caledonian stories by Claudine Jacques (2017, 2018), Eugène-Melchior de Vogüé’s small 1884 collection, Winter Tales (2018), and Jean Lorrain’s fin-de-siècle collection, Stories to Read by Candlelight (2019).
+Apart from the collections, twenty-five other translated stories have appeared in journals in Australia, New Caledonia and the U.S.

 Having always looked back to the 1800s for good English fiction, Patricia eagerly responded to online recommendations that forgotten works by George Sand and Jean Lorrain be translated.
 The appeal of Sand’s Spiridion was in the haunted monastery and the dangers of segregating men from society.
 With Lorrain, it was the adult fairy tales written in reaction to realism and technological advances that amused and intrigued her.